LilaShiba/9th_grade_boot_camp/2/README.md

-# Design Your Own Product or Serive
+# Design Your Own Product or Service
 Use the lean model